 Within a month of your return, we will organise a debriefing day for you and your team to discuss and reflect on your time together.

 How much will it cost?

-Depending on location, it costs Crosslinks around £3,000 per person to support you while you carry out your charitable work in a gap year team.
-We look to all volunteers to raise at least this amount of funds for the society before you go.
-This comprehensive payment covers the costs of your accommodation, meals and local travel, insurance, visas, team weekends and orientation training, and other pre-travel administration.
+It varies depending on location but it costs us around £3,000 per person to support you while you carry out charitable work in a gap year team.
+We look to all volunteers to raise at least this amount of funds for the society before they go.
+This comprehensive payment covers the costs of accommodation, meals, local travel, insurance, visas, team weekends, orientation training and other pre-travel administration.
 We’ll help you with budgeting and fundraising and arrange your flights using our charity discount air fares.
-Flights are provided at a separate cost by and are authorised under Diversity Travel (ATOL 9566) and protected under the ATOL scheme.
+Flights are provided at a separate cost and are authorised under Diversity Travel (ATOL 9566) and protected under the ATOL scheme.
 Aside from the budgeted items, team members will just need to cover their personal preparation costs, such as necessary vaccines.
 You might choose to raise sponsorship from your friends, family or church, or use personal savings or earnings to fund your trip.
-If you are accepted into a team, we ask you to pay the full amount by your orientation (usually one month before you go).
-You can choose to pay by instalment, or all at once.
+If you are accepted into a team, we ask you to pay the full amount before the orientation conference in December.
+You can choose to pay by instalment or all at once.

 How can I apply?